praisi-tech/Secure-NoteApp/README.md

 ### Encrypted Storage

-All note text is encrypted before insertion into the Room database.
+Text, attachments, metadata, and categories are encrypted before being stored.
+Attachments are saved as encrypted files in private app storage.

 ### Key Derivation

-Encryption keys are derived from the master PIN using a secure key-derivation function (such as PBKDF2).
+Encryption keys are derived from the master PIN using PBKDF2 or an equivalent KDF.

+### Per-Note Password Layer

+Notes with an additional password use an extra layer of encryption.

 ### Encrypted Backups

-Backup files are separately encrypted to remain private even when stored externally.
+Backup files are encrypted separately using a user-defined password to ensure privacy when exported.

 ### No Network Permissions

-The application does not request internet access, reducing the attack surface and preventing data transmission.
+The app does not access or transmit data over the internet.

 ---